jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/MQTT/ClientID.md

 # Parameter `ClientID`
 Default Value: `watermeter`

-ClientID to connect to the MQTT broker.
+Client ID used to connect to the MQTT broker.
 If disabled, the `hostname` will be used.